mila-iqia/mila-docs/docs/Theory_cluster_batch_scheduling.rst

 that can be scheduled independently on the cluster but can run in parallel if there are resources available.
-The distinction between steps and tasks is that multiple tasks, if they are part of the same step, cannot depend on results of other task because there are no guarantees on the order in which they will be executed.
+The distinction between steps and tasks is that multiple tasks, if they are part of the same step, cannot depend on results of other tasks because there are no guarantees on the order in which they will be executed.

 Finally each process group is the basic unit that is scheduled in the